PhilParisi/gpr_ms_thesis/README.md

 ## Problem
 The problem is twofold.
-1. GPR is still a heavy computational lift even with a GPU.
+1. GPR is still a heavy computational lift even with a GPU under Krasnosky's approach.
 Plus, we're dealing with a massive dataset (multi-beam sonar data is dense).
 Can we make GPR faster?
 2. Not all sonar data is created equal.
-The physics that govern underwater waves cause the outer beams to be less accurate than inner beams.
+The physics that govern underwater acoustic waves cause the outer beams to be less accurate than inner beams.
 Can we include a physics model to more accurately represent sonar data in GPR?

 ## Approach
 For each problem there is an approach to solving it.